alckordev/react-button-export-excel/README.md

 ## Props

-- data is the the json array for export.
+- `data` - is the the json array for the export.
-- filename is the file name.
+- `filename` - is the file name.
-- outline is the outline style for button.
+- `outline` - is the outline style from button.
-- innerRef is the ref.
+- `innerRef` - is the reference from react.
-- disabled is when the button is disabled.
+- `disabled` - is when the button is disabled.
-- dark is the dark style for button.
+- `dark` - is the dark style from button.
-- light is the light style for button.
+- `light` - is the light style from button.

 ## License